BioGavin/wlabkit/README.md

 - ***gbk2fasta***

-convert one or more gbk files to specified fasta files
+convert one or more gbk files to specified fasta files.

 examples: